Oxford University Labour Club: David Lewis and the early 1930s

-When David Lewis came to Oxford, the Labour Club was a tame organisation adhering to Christian activism, or the not-quite-so-scrappy-socialist theories of people such as R. H. Tawney and his book The Acquisitive Society.
+When David Lewis came to Oxford, the Labour Club was a tame organisation adhering to Christian activism and the theories of people such as R. H. Tawney and his book The Acquisitive Society.
 David's modified Jewish Labour Bundist interpretation of Marxism, that Cameron Smith labels "Parliamentary Marxism," ignited the renewed interest in the club after the disappointment with Ramsay MacDonald's second Labour government.
 In 1932 the Labour Club and the October Club (Oxford University's communist society) jointly organised a reception for a contingent of hunger marchers passing through Oxford.

 The Oxford newspaper The Isis noted Lewis' leadership ability at this early stage in his career in their 7 February 1934 issue: "The energy of these University Socialists is almost unbelievable.
 If the Socialist movement as a whole is anything like as active as they are, then a socialist victory at the next election is inevitable."

 In February 1934, British fascist William Joyce, (Lord Haw Haw), visited Oxford.
 Lewis and future Ontario Co-operative Commonwealth Federation leader Ted Jolliffe, organised a noisy protest against the fascist, by simply planting Labour Club members in the dance hall that Joyce was speaking in, and causing a commotion, as groups of two and three left making much noise on the creaking wooden floors.
 The speech was foiled.
 Afterwards, the Blackshirts contingent had a street battle in Oxford with members of the Labour Club and the townsfolk.